Under Implementation

 Outcome 2: NAP Strategy action plan finalized and implementation plan in place

-Outcome 3Strategies for financing as well as for monitoring and evaluation of climate change adaptation in medium- to long-term established
+Outcome 3: Financing strategy and monitoring and evaluation for climate change adaptation in medium – to long-term established

 Location: